 Step 5: Create an inter-region connection

-After you connect the VPCs to the transit routers, create an inter-region connection to allow the VPCs to communicate with each other across regions.
+After the VPCs are connected to the transit routers, you must create an inter-region connection to allow the VPCs to communicate with each other across regions.

 Log on to the CEN console.